 Maybe in some book clubs that's a welcomed idea but for other reading groups romance novels can be a taboo word for these reasons:

 Our past reads, mainly of the historical fiction type, have been set in WWII, The Civil War even Early American.
-These plot lines included hardships of all sorts such as war, disease, death, and turmoil but within every plot there was some love and budding romance in-between the pages.
-By my group club standards these stories are not considered 'romance novels' but just historical fiction with a heaping side dish of love.
+These plot lines included hardships of all sorts such as war, disease, death, and chaos but within every plot there was some love and angst in-between the pages.
+By my group club standards these stories are not considered 'romance novels' but just historical fiction with a heaping side dish of amore.

 We appear to be book smart and literature savvy but I bet my Valentine chocolate on it we are indulging in the real sweet stuff behind closed doors.
 Even so, bodice ripper romances may be out of the question for some reading groups but it's good to find that happy middle especially for Valentine's Day.

-In the meantime, as I embrace my book type, The Celebrator, the hopeless romantic in me is truly hoping this month's book pick, The Nightingale by Kristin Hannah with it's story of WWII and survival will resemble something more like V-Day but so far it's reading more like D-Day.
+In the meantime, as I embrace my book type, The Celebrator, the hopeless romantic in me is truly hoping this month's book pick, The Nightingale by Kristin Hannah a story on WWII and survival will resemble something more like V-Day but so far it's reading more like D-Day.
 So far...

 Past book club reads with love inside